 Service/ system concept

-The user will be able to gather local authority area knowledge and interact with data derived from multiple sources: satellites, census data and in-situ acquisitions (Fig. 1).
+The user is able to gather community level knowledge and interact with data derived from multiple sources: satellites, census, government and E.ONs own data (Fig. 1).

-The information will be interrogable and updatable so that the user can maintain a level of situational awareness that enables smart decision making (choosing which areas have vulnerable residents living in buildings with insufficient energy efficiency).
+The information is interrogable and updatable so that the user can maintain a level of situational awareness that enables smart decision making (choosing areas with vulnerable residents living in buildings with low levels of energy efficiency).

-The service will also allow for planning and managing potential vulnerable customer outreach (marketing) schemes and potentially unlock other new business opportunities for E.ON.
+The service also allows for planning and managing potential vulnerable customer outreach campaigns.

 Space Added Value